jkclem/nhl-api-vignette/README.md

 ## `goalieRecords`

-The `goalieRecords` function returns the stats for all the goalies who’ve played for a single team.
+The `goalieRecords` function returns the stats for all the goalies who’ve played for a single franchise.
 For example, the most saves in a game and the date of the game.
 It takes one argument; `team`, which can either be the full name of a team (e.g. `"New Jersey Devils"`), or the **franchise Id** (e.g. `23` for the New Jersey Devils).